 The fair value reserve comprises the cumulative net change in the fair value of equity investments designated at FVOCI.

 Capital reserve

+Capital reserve comprises:

-Capital reserve arises from the difference between proceeds from the disposal of treasury shares and the cost of the treasury shares disposed.
+- (a) the difference between proceeds from the disposal of treasury shares and the cost of the treasury shares disposed; - (b) capital reserve on equity accounting of a joint venture.